 The Authority may deliver at any time to the Master Trustee an Officer's Certificate pursuant to which the Authority can direct the transfer of funds or the allocation of liabilities within a Drinking Water Account to a Clean Water Account of any Fund, or funds or the allocation of liabilities within a Clean Water Account to a Drinking Water Account of any Fund.
 The only limitation on the transfer of funds from Drinking Water Accounts to Clean Water Accounts or Clean Water Accounts to Drinking Water Accounts shall be as set forth by the Act, the Water Quality Act and the Safe Drinking Water Act.
-In addition, any moneys, funds, revenues or other assets in any funds, accounts or subaccounts created in the Master Trust Agreement may be used to pay debt service with respect to any Bonds outstanding pursuant to the Master Trust Agreement (except as limited thereby) as permitted by the Act, the Water Quality Act and the Safe Drinking Water Act.
+In addition, any moneys, funds, revenues or other assets in any funds, accounts or subaccounts created in the Master Trust Agreement (except as limited thereby) as permitted by the Act, the Water Quality Act and the Safe Drinking Water Quality Act and the Safe Drinking Water Act.